 As the lady behind the glass window bent over to slide the window open, I could see she was tired.
 Was she as tired as me?
 I just spend nearly 24 hours on the train to Romania and finally arrived in Bucharest.
 I followed the epic Orient Express route from my hometown in the Netherlands to Istanbul.
 And the Bosphorus Express was the last leg.
-The final Orient Express train route from Bucharest to Istanbul.
+The final leg on the Orient Express route with the Bucharest to Istanbul train.
 And this lady held the key to that train journey.

 Read more: Modern Orient Express to Istanbul